 Our commitment to inclusivity

-We recognize that everyone at SAP contributes to our diversity, regardless of gender, age, sexual orientation, nationality, etc. To leverage our collective diversity, we are building inclusive processes and structures to encourage behaviors that support the growth and development of all employees.
+We recognise that everyone at SAP contributes to our diversity, regardless of gender, age, sexual orientation, nationality, etc. To leverage our collective diversity, we are building inclusive processes and structures to encourage behaviours that support the growth and development of all employees.
 A diverse team is more effective in addressing the needs of SAP’s global customers and partners, and inclusive culture brings people together to foster innovation.

 All employees have a role to play in building and maintaining an inclusive culture

-Leaders are held accountable for inclusive hiring and inclusive behaviors, and we are committed to relentlessly pursuing our goal to increase the percentage of women in executive or in leadership positions in addition to reaching full gender parity for all levels.
+Leaders are held accountable for inclusive hiring and inclusive behaviours, and we are committed to relentlessly pursuing our goal to increase the percentage of women in executive or in leadership positions in addition to reaching full gender parity for all levels.
 Through new frameworks, enablement materials, inclusive leadership training, and an accountability model for leaders, our leaders are force-multipliers when it comes to inclusive capabilities.

 Common backgrounds, interests, or concerns connect and influence culture and success

 Employee network groups (ENGs) include the Business Women's Network, Pride@SAP, the Black Employee Network, Cultures@SAP, and Latinos@SAP.
 Members are the change agents who lead the way in ensuring SAP is a place where everyone can bring their true selves to work every day and work to leverage our diversity as a catalyst for innovation.